liquity/dev/README.md

 ## Redistributions and Corrected Stakes

-When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated trove, to all active troves in the system, in proportion to their collateral.
+When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated Trove, to all active Troves in the system, in proportion to their collateral.

-For two troves A and B with collateral `A.coll > B.coll`, trove A should earn a bigger share of the liquidated collateral and debt.
+For two Troves A and B with collateral `A.coll > B.coll`, Trove A should earn a bigger share of the liquidated collateral and debt.

-In Liquity it is important that all active troves remain ordered by their ICR.
-We have proven that redistribution of the liquidated debt and collateral proportional to active troves’ collateral, preserves the ordering of active troves by ICR, as liquidations occur over time.
+In Liquity it is important that all active Troves remain ordered by their ICR.
+We have proven that redistribution of the liquidated debt and collateral proportional to active Troves’ collateral, preserves the ordering of active Troves by ICR, as liquidations occur over time.
 Please see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).

-However, when it comes to implementation, Ethereum gas costs make it too expensive to loop over all troves and write new data to storage for each one.
-When a trove receives redistribution rewards, the system does not update the trove's collateral and debt properties - instead, the trove’s rewards remain "pending" until the borrower's next operation.
+However, when it comes to implementation, Ethereum gas costs make it too expensive to loop over all Troves and write new data to storage for each one.
+When a Trove receives redistribution rewards, the system does not update the Trove's collateral and debt properties - instead, the Trove’s rewards remain "pending" until the borrower's next operation.

 These “pending rewards” can not be accounted for in future reward calculations in a scalable way.

-However: the ICR of a trove is always calculated as the ratio of its total collateral to its total debt.
-So, a trove’s ICR calculation **does** include all its previous accumulated rewards.
+However: the ICR of a Trove is always calculated as the ratio of its total collateral to its total debt.
+So, a Trove’s ICR calculation **does** include all its previous accumulated rewards.

 **This causes a problem: redistributions proportional to initial collateral can break trove ordering.**

-Consider the case where new trove is created after all active troves have received a redistribution from a liquidation.
-This “fresh” trove has then experienced fewer rewards than the older troves, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.
+Consider the case where new Trove is created after all active Troves have received a redistribution from a liquidation.
+This “fresh” Trove has then experienced fewer rewards than the older Troves, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.

-The fresh trove would earns rewards based on its **entire** collateral, whereas old troves would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the trove’s `coll` property.
+The fresh trove would earns rewards based on its **entire** collateral, whereas old Troves would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Trove’s `coll` property.

-This can break the ordering of troves by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).
+This can break the ordering of Troves by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).

 ### Corrected Stake Solution

-We use a corrected stake to account for this discrepancy, and ensure that newer troves earn the same liquidation rewards per unit of total collateral, as do older troves with pending rewards.
+We use a corrected stake to account for this discrepancy, and ensure that newer Troves earn the same liquidation rewards per unit of total collateral, as do older Troves with pending rewards.
 Thus the corrected stake ensures the sorted list remains ordered by ICR, as liquidation events occur over time.

-When a trove is opened, its stake is calculated based on its collateral, and snapshots of the entire system collateral and debt which were taken immediately after the last liquidation.
+When a Trove is opened, its stake is calculated based on its collateral, and snapshots of the entire system collateral and debt which were taken immediately after the last liquidation.

-A trove’s stake is given by:
+A Trove’s stake is given by:

 ```
 stake = _coll.mul(totalStakesSnapshot).div(totalCollateralSnapshot)
 ```

 It then earns redistribution rewards based on this corrected stake.
-A newly opened trove’s stake will be less than its raw collateral, if the system contains active troves with pending redistribution rewards when it was made.
+A newly opened Trove’s stake will be less than its raw collateral, if the system contains active Troves with pending redistribution rewards when it was made.

-Whenever a borrower adjusts their trove’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.
+Whenever a borrower adjusts their Trove’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.

-To convince yourself this corrected stake preserves ordering of active troves by ICR, please see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).
+To convince yourself this corrected stake preserves ordering of active Troves by ICR, please see the [proofs section](https://github.com/liquity/dev/tree/main/packages/contracts/mathProofs).

 ## Math Proofs